 Only College of Business students can use our interview rooms for phone/video interviews.
-You must reserve a room in advance by calling us at (217) 265-0864.
+Requests must be made using this format least 24 hours in advance or they will not be considered.
+Please know that space is limited during recruiting season and we may not be able to fulfill your request.
 Interview rooms CANNOT be reserved for group projects or team meetings.

 Your account has been "soft blocked."
 This happens when you have not used your account for an extended period of time.
 All you need to do in this case is use the "Forgot Password" button on the login page.

 You are not on the right site.
 There are several career services offices on campus that use the same system as we do and you may have accidentally ended up at one of their sites.
 Make sure you are on I-Link.

 If none of the above applies to you, make note of the error message you receive and contact us.

 While we do our best to monitor and verify the jobs posted on our system, it is impossible to be 100% accurate since we share the job board with other campus offices.
 If you come across a posting that seems illegitimate in any way, please notify our office right away and we will investigate.

 Your graduation date in I-Link should be the date you are eligible for full-time employment.
 For example, if you are receiving your bachelors degree in May 2012, but are planning to stay for the MAS degree, you should list May 2013 as your graduation date in your I-Link profile.
 This should also be noted on your resume.

 For job interviews, mock interviews with BCS and/or employers, and resume critiques with employers, business professional attire is appropriate.
 Business casual is fine for employer information sessions and workshops/events hosted by employers.